AprilMelnick/AprilMelnick/README.md

   🔛   DEFINITELY flowing, the beginnings of passion...

 Not only did I learn technical skills, but during this process, I proved to myself that I have the ability to provide meaningful quantitative and qualitative business insight.
-And that's where the passion comes in.

-At heart, I'm a problem solver.
-And now that I'm prepared with an analytic tool belt, I'm looking for the next project to sink my teeth into!
+Now that I'm prepared with an analytic tool belt, I'm looking for the next project to sink my teeth into!